Chris Reykdal, State Superintendent | Superintendent@k12.wa.us

 Gayle Pauley, Assistant Superintendent | Gayle.Pauley@k12.wa.us | 360-725-6170

 Carrie Hert, Executive Assistant | Carrie.Hert@k12.wa.us | 360-725-6170

-The Assistant Superintendent for Special Programs and Federal Accountability is responsible for leading and assisting through both state and federal programs -- including the Elementary and Secondary Education Act -- school districts in raising the academic achievement of students who face the challenges of disability, poverty, second language acquisition, learning difficulty, and mobility.
-The office is in charge of:
+The Assistant Superintendent for Special Programs and Federal Accountability helps school districts, through state and federal programs, raise the academic achievement of students who face disability, poverty, second language acquisition, learning difficulty, and mobility, among other challenges.
+The office oversees: